My work investigates

 Artist Statement: My process has become an exploration of solitude and the way that being alone and being lonely can influence the imagination as well as the artistic process.
 I believe that in the experience of being lonely, as Wendell Berry puts it, “one’s inner scream becomes deafening, deadening, severing any connection to other lives”, while solitude enriches creativity, as confirmed by Louise Bourgeois.
 As someone who is often caught in the throes of being lonely, I work to turn that loneliness into moments of solitude, where work and magic intersect in my mind.

-Statement: Katlego studies the emotional journey of youth through
+Exhibition Statement: Katlego studies the emotional journey of

-line.
-Expressing the pressures felt by our youngsters today…. all their
+youth through line.
+Expressing the pressures felt by our youngsters today…. all

-of any recognizable identity, he also strips us the viewer of the constraints
+stripping the subjects of any recognizable identity, he also strips us the

 of preconceived ideas and subjectivity, allowing us to see and experience only